5 Lessons From Founding Tech Groups + Memoir

 Earlier Matrix Group, Matrix, 16, 4

-I created this group at the age of 16, jshortly afterwards my exams were over and my high school has began.
+I created this group at the age of 16, just shortly afterwards my exams were over and my high school has began.
 I had just learned about the Matrix protocol, and my purpose was to discuss my is Tor safe?
 26+ reasons(with citations) which proves that it isn't. article, which I had published just 3 days after my grade 10 exams were over, 4 days before high school began, and general privacy setup.

 I had no intention to create a group, as I was more busy in real life socilizations.
 The only reason I did was because I was banned from a tech community formy privacy views, for which they considered me that I am paranoid and need mental health suppport.
 That is why this group was not included in earlier versions of this article, but the only reason I am doing now is because this was a foundational event for my age 17 Fanclub creation.